openstax/napkin-notes/kevin/160914_biglearnApi_eventsVsPools.md

 only target ecosystem changes.

 TBD: Does `Biglearn` need to know about `ecosystem mappings` to handle `SPEs`, or can that remain in `Tutor`?

+# Why Not Handle All of This in `Tutor`?

+The main reason is separation of concerns.

+If all `exercise` and `learner` pool management is done by `Tutor`, then every piece of `Tutor` business logic will need to carefully understand and manage its impacts on `Biglearn` pools.

+For instance,
+`Tutor` moving a student from one period to another just involves checking for roster limits, etc., and recording the change.
+Right?

+Wrong.

+If `Tutor` is also managing `Biglearn` pools, it will also need to:
+* invalidate affected `learner` pools
+* create updated `learner` pools
+* determine which `CLUE`, `PE`, and `SPE` definitions are affected, and update them
+* anything else? hard to say...

+Putting that burden on `Tutor` is super error-prone
+(how are we going to test that?) and causes risk to spread far beyond roster management.